RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 |  t8 | — Sync — | — Sync — |
 |  t9 | GET key1<br/>13 | GET key1<br/>13 |

-Databases provide various approaches to address some of these concerns
+Databases provide various approaches to address some of these concerns:

 - Active-Passive Geo-distributed deployments: With active-passive distributions, all writes go to an active cluster.
 Redis Enterprise